 involved in a multitude of issues regarding the sustainability

-work diligently through a network of environmental organizations
+a network of fishing and environmental organizations for the

 page for more information on the challenges our oceans face